Trump shooting was significant US Secret Service 'failure' – DW – 07/22/2024

 Trump's security was beefed up

-Amid Republican claims that the Secret Service was denied resources to protect Trump, Cheatle said the former president's security had been increased before the shooting.
+Republican claims that the Secret Service was denied resources to protect Trump were dismissed by Cheatle, who said the former president's security had been increased before the shooting.

 "The level of security provided for the former president increased well before the campaign and has been steadily increasing as threats evolve," Cheatle said.